polyaxon/polyaxon/docs/sources/processing/data_decoders.md

 polyaxon.processing.data_decoders.TFSequenceExampleDecoder(context_keys_to_features, sequence_keys_to_features, items_to_handlers)
 ```

-A decoder for TensorFlow Examples.
+A decoder for TensorFlow Sequence Examples.

 Decoding Example proto buffers is comprised of two stages: (1) Example parsing
 and (2) tensor manipulation.

-In the first stage, the tf.parse_example function is called with a list of
+In the first stage, the tf.parse_single_sequence_example function is called with a list of
-FixedLenFeatures and SparseLenFeatures.
-These instances tell TF how to parse
+FixedLenFeatures, SparseLenFeatures, and FixedLenSequenceFeature.
-the example.
+These instances tell TF how to parse the example.
 The output of this stage is a set of tensors.
 In the second stage, the resulting tensors are manipulated to provide the
 requested 'item' tensors.
 To perform this decoding operation, an ExampleDecoder is given a list of